BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 14/05/2023
 ---
 Nice Saturday 😊.
 I got a little tan, rode a bike a little, worked on the plot for a while and so everything a little bit 😆.

+15/05/2023
+---
+Beautiful Sunday.
+In the morning we attended the service and then went to Reduty for dinner.
+It was sunny and warm 🥰!

+16/05/2023
+---
+It was warm today, but rainy and cloudy.
+In the evening we were at Ewelina K.'s birthday 👍

+17/05/2023
+---
+Today, Natka and I rode 23 km on bikes 😉!
+Water is pouring through the newly poured ceiling on our construction site and it worries us a bit..

+18/05/2023
+---
+I went shopping in the morning and then worked all day.
+It was rainy and gloomy today 😩.

+19/05/2023
+---
+Today is another hard day at work solving the production problem, but I made it 🥳.
+In the evening we were at the service, so the head could rest a bit 😇.

+20/05/2023
+---
+Friday Friday 👍.
+It's going to be a beautiful weekend and I hope it will be like this 😍!

+21/05/2023
+---
+It was a busy Saturday 👷‍♂️.
+From the morning we worked at home, then work on construction.. and that's how the whole day flew by ☺️.